Both Parties Gleefully Exploiting Complex New Legislation

 As the Tax Foundation notes:

 …there is no guarantee that states will see their semiconductor incentives bear fruit.
 For instance, many of the provisions are temporary.
-For some manufacturers, the expiration of an incentive could mean higher in the future and could serve as a disincentive to invest in the state in the first place.
+For some manufacturers, the expiration of an incentive could mean higher taxes in the future and could serve as a disincentive to invest in the state in the first place.
 For other semiconductor manufacturers, the incentives may be just the boost they need to begin or continue operations in a certain location—though past experience casts doubt on the ability of incentives to deliver.
 Nevertheless, a narrowly targeted tax incentive distorts business decisions and is not the best use of limited state government funds that could instead be used for broad, pro-growth improvements to the overall tax system. [emphasis added]

 Making a tax system that is broad, fair, and simple is beyond the (admittedly limited) ability of many local pols.
 Like their congressional cousins, they look at the tax code as a type of favor factory from which special presents may be manufactured to benefit the few at the expense of the many.